Hi there, I'm Sharon!

 Favouring small, mixed, ecological farms close to their eaters, the directories celebrate deliciousness available from farmers, markets or local stores.

-Disclaimer: A listing does not guarantee animal welfare nor sustainable farming practices; I have not personally inspected the farms.
+Disclaimer: A listing does not guarantee high animal welfare nor sustainable farming practices; I have not personally inspected the farms.
 I mainly source publicly available information (e.g. websites, social and traditional media), supplemented by correspondence with the farmer if necessary.

 I'm grateful for the support of wonderful volunteers: Amanda Daniel, Cynthia Lim, Nick Bray, Sophie Munns, Zoe Bowman, Lucinda Dodds, Pauline Mak, Camilla Baker, Grant Young, Lucia Torres, Rohini Goyal, Mei Sun, Adriaan Stellingwerff, Angela Jann, Miream Rabba, Tony Hollingsworth, Pete Locke, Samantha Lipovic, Ivan Zugec and Michael Wardop.